 - feelings of shame, guilt and disgust about their eating behaviours

-- denial that they have disordered eating patterns or an eating disorder
+- denial that they have disordered eating patterns

 - inability to ask for help from friends and family.